Defining Quantum Games: Discussion

-Out of all the studied quantum games that had a scientific use and used quantum technologies, no example was found of a game without a perceivable dimension of quantum physics.
-This is likely due to the fact that quantum technologies are regarded as an interesting novel resource to use in games and are therefore also heavily underlined, whenever used.
-In many cases, the idea of making a quantum game is the very reason that these games were created.
+In general, it seems common for a quantum game to feature a perceivable dimension of quantum physics.
+However, as we have seen, there are games that lack a clear perceivable dimension of quantum physics but include either a dimension of quantum technologies or scientific purposes.
+Among all the studied quantum games that both served a scientific purpose and used quantum technologies, no example was found of a game lacking a perceivable dimension of quantum physics, completely from the game or its peripheral materials.
+This is likely due to the fact that quantum technologies are regarded as an interesting novel resource for games and are therefore heavily underlined, whenever used.
+In many cases, the idea of creating a quantum game is the very reason that these games were created.
 This causes a natural tendency to prominently feature the quantum aspect of the game.
-Also, both using current prototype quantum technology or designing the game to be fit for a scientific purpose introduce limitations on how the game is designed.
+Additionally, using current prototype quantum technology or designing the game for scientific purposes introduces limitations on the game design.
 If these limitations are noticeable to the player, it will be obvious that there is something unique about the game.
 By making the quantum aspect perceivable, a context is provided for the players to better understand their experience.
-Nevertheless, the authors note that some games have met the challenge of avoiding a perceivable dimension while including one of the other dimensions.
-It is therefore only a matter of time before this final possibility is explored.
-This process led the authors to discuss the design of such a game and play with the idea of what it would mean in practice for a game to have both a dimension of quantum technologies and scientific use, but no dimensionality of perceivable elements.
-The authors invite anyone to approach this challenge.
+This discussion led the authors to converse the design of such a game and play with the idea of what it would mean in practice for a game to have both a dimension of quantum technologies and scientific use, but no perceivable elements referring to quantum physics.
+The authors invite anyone to approach this challenge.\\